dhaliaeid/Write-ups/TryHackME/Network Services2.md

 3. **Domain Check**: The SMTP server verifies whether the sender’s and recipient’s domains match.
 4. **Relaying**: The server connects to the recipient’s SMTP server to transfer the email.
 If unavailable, the message enters an SMTP queue.
 5. **Verification**: The recipient’s SMTP server confirms the domain and username.
-6.** Delivery**: The email is passed to the recipient’s POP/IMAP server, where it appears in the inbox.
+6. **Delivery**: The email is passed to the recipient’s POP/IMAP server, where it appears in the inbox.

 **_THM Section Answers_**